ednunezg/shazam-clone/README.md

 ---------------
 Intsall the lsndfile library.
 This is needed to read a .wav file into an array of integers

-Compile and run the identify-audio program ( a makefile would be nice kek )
+Compile and run the identify-audio program (a makefile would be nice...)
 ----------------------------------------------------------------------------
 g++ main.cpp -o identify-audio -lsndfile -std=c++11
 ./identify-audio [-cuda]

-Compile and run the footprint-audio program ( a makefile would be nice kek )
+Compile and run the footprint-audio program (a makefile would be nice...)
 ----------------------------------------------------------------------------
 g++ main.cpp -o footprint-audio -lsndfile -std=c++11
 ./identify-audio [-cuda]